a-r-m-i-n/dce/Documentation/UsersManual/General.rst

 ^^^^^^^^^^

 The identifier is used as CType for new content elements based on this DCE.
 All identifiers of DCE are prefixed with "dce_".
 For example: "dce_example".
-When identifier of a DCE remains empty, the old syntax based on uid is used automatically.
+When the identifier of a DCE remains empty, the old syntax based on `uid` is used automatically.
 Example: "dce_dceuid1"

 Inactive
 ^^^^^^^^

-When the DCE ist inactive or hidden, it is not shown as type when a content element is created.
+When the DCE is inactive or hidden, it is not shown as the type when a content element is created.
 It is only shown in the DCE BE module.